Pre- and Postnatal Care

 Prenatal massage is highly beneficial to help increase circulation, relieve muscle aches, reassure the nervous system, and help the expectant mother to relax.
 Massage should be administrated by a qualified practitioner, as “rubbing” the wrong way can be damaging.
 It is great if the father can learn how to massage the mother as well for labor preparation and bonding with baby.

-Human beings are the only species that seek assistance during delivery.
-This natural instinct has been taken advantage of and turned into what we see now as a medical procedure.
+• Item descHuman beings are the only species that seek assistance during delivery.
+Our natural instinct has been turned into a medical procedure.
 Many indigenous women deliver alone or with little help.
 How much support you need should be your decision.
 A doula can provide the support you need at the level you need it.

-After baby is here, the often overlooked fourth term arrives.
+• After baby is here, the often-overlooked fourth term arrives.
 How we approach the three months following the birth is imperative.
 The oversight of this “postpartum” time, when the body goes through another immense transition while adjusting to nursing, is the leading cause of depression in new mothers.
 After birth, there are many ways to recuperate with Yogic practices.
 As the pelvic floor repairs from the big transition, postnatal massage and specific yoga asanas should be applied and a highly nourishing, easy-to-digest diet is essential.